onflow/service-account/transactions/set-execution-effort-weights/2025/nov-20/README.md

 > Nov 20th, 2025

-Et the new execution effort weights in accordance of [FLIP 346: Variable Transaction Fees - Execution Effort II.](https://github.com/onflow/flips/pull/347)
+Set the new execution effort weights in accordance of [FLIP 346: Variable Transaction Fees - Execution Effort II.](https://github.com/onflow/flips/pull/347)

 Should be signed with the service account.